Sacred geometry

 Sacred geometry ascribes symbolic and sacred meanings to certain geometric shapes and certain geometric proportions.
 It is associated with the belief of a divine creator of the universal geometer.
 The geometry used in the design and construction of religious structures such as churches, temples, mosques, religious monuments, altars, and tabernacles has sometimes been considered sacred.
 The concept applies also to sacred spaces such as temenoi, sacred groves, village greens, pagodas and holy wells, Mandala Gardens and the creation of religious and spiritual art.

 As worldview and cosmology

 The belief that a god created the universe according to a geometric plan has ancient origins.
-Plutarch attributed the belief to Plato, writing that "Plato said god geometrizes continually" (Convivialium disputationum, liber 8,2).
+Plutarch attributed the belief to Plato, writing that "Plato said God geometrizes continually" (Convivialium disputationum, liber 8,2).
 In modern times, the mathematician Carl Friedrich Gauss adapted this quote, saying "God arithmetizes".

 Johannes Kepler (1571–1630) believed in the geometric underpinnings of the cosmos.
-Harvard mathematician Shing-Tung Yau expressed a belief in the centrality of geometry in 2010:

-"Lest one conclude that geometry is little more than a well-calibrated ruler – and this is no knock against the ruler, which happens to be a technology I admire – geometry is one of the main avenues available to us for probing the universe.
-Physics and cosmology have been, almost by definition, absolutely crucial for making sense of the universe.
-Geometry's role in this may be less obvious, but is equally vital.
-I would go so far as to say that geometry not only deserves a place at the table alongside physics and cosmology, but in many ways it is the table."

 Natural forms

 According to Stephen Skinner, the study of sacred geometry has its roots in the study of nature, and the mathematical principles at work therein.
 Many forms observed in nature can be related to geometry; for example, the chambered nautilus grows at a constant rate and so its shell forms a logarithmic spiral to accommodate that growth without changing shape.
 Also, honeybees construct hexagonal cells to hold their honey.
 These and other correspondences are sometimes interpreted in terms of sacred geometry and considered to be further proof of the natural significance of geometric forms.